Hollyhock House: Reception

 Conversely, the structure was not highly regarded among fans of Wright's work.
 James Steele, an architecture professor at the University of Southern California, said the building was often viewed as "a folly that was totally out of character and context of his work".
 A reporter for the Los Angeles Times wrote that the house had "one of Wright's least appealing domestic interiors" and that the surrounding grounds were as "depressing" as a convenience-store parking lot.

 In 1959, the American Institute of Architects (AIA) deemed Hollyhock House as one of several buildings designed by Wright that merited the highest levels of architectural preservation.
 A panel of prominent Angelenos listed Hollyhock House among Los Angeles's 12 top landmarks in 1967, and the house was included in a list of all time "top ten" Los Angeles houses in a Los Angeles Times survey of experts in December 2008.
 In addition, Paul Goldberger of The New York Times said in 1980 that Hollyhock House was one of several early modern–styled houses in Greater Los Angeles that were well known.
+Hollyhock House ranked 131st on the AIA's 2007 List of America's Favorite Architecture, which listed the top 150 buildings in the United States.